Immortality-IMT/Make-A.I.-Do-Science/distributed model training/README.md

 ### BOINC

 The guide to making a new BOINC project is here. https://boinc.berkeley.edu/trac/wiki/CreateProjectCookbook \
 Ideally, someone would set up one project as a persistent server node and clients would submit their model training jobs to the server.
+The BOINC project was not really made for machine learning, the hack around.

+1. Cluster management utility to map and grade the network.
+2. Task scheduler, wait for submitted model training jobs.
+3. Alteration of code to add tf.cluster information on tf.distribute.
+4. Execute the script on the master node.

+All nodes need to be on the same version of tensor and python and working.

 ### Other